This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 Evening: Tacos and Mezcal Tour

-It’s time to try some of the city’s best tacos and learn more about Roma Norte and La Condesa with the help of a bi-lingual guide!
+It’s time to try some of the city’s best tacos and learn more about Roma Norte and La Condesa with a food tour with the help of a bi-lingual guide!
 We loved being able to support a small business during Covid and it was the perfect addition to our Mexico City 4 day itinerary!

 If you aren’t feeling a 2-hour tour after a long day check out a few of these restaurants for dinner!
 Condesa and Roma Nortes streets are lined with bars, cafes, and restaurants offering a wide variety of foods including vegan and vegetarian restaurants!
 After dinner grab some churros or head over to one of the many cocktail bars in the area!
 Keep in mind that it is safe to walk around Parque Mexico at night just be careful not to stray off into a darker or quieter area alone.